kvnlnt/ARK/README.rst

 ARK organizes content into a simple predefined hierarchical set of types called ARK.Types.
 Like a tree, each type branches down to the lower types.
 There are five ARK.Types:

 Property
    A ``Property`` is a domain name.
-Example: *www.website.com* or *my.website.com*
+Example: *www.website.com* or *my.website.com*.

 Path
    A ``Path`` is an "endpoint" sometimes called a slug.
 Example: */home* or */contact*.
 Paths point to pages.
-Paths can point to a single ``Page`` perpetually or schedule out a set pages based on date and time.
-This allows content managers to automate A/B testing, content postings, workflow, etc.
+Paths can point to a single ``Page`` or schedule out a set of pages based on date and time.
+This allows content managers to automate A/B testing, content postings, workflow, etc. Think of it as a programmable router.

 Page
-   A ``Page`` is a configuration of ``Parts``.
-It should be viewed as a simple web page.
+   A ``Page`` is a configuration, orientation and layout of ``Parts``.
+Think of it as a web page.

 Part
-  A ``Part`` is a configuration of ``Pieces`` and should be viewed as a part of a web page.There are built in ``Part`` types as well as a simple api for implementing custom part types.
-They can be as simple as a text block or more complex as you want to make them.
+  A ``Part`` is a configuration, orientation and layout of ``Pieces``.
+Think of it as a part of a web page.

 Piece
   A ``Piece`` is the actual content in the system.
-This includes all the text, images, documents, etc.
+This includes all the text, images, documents, etc. Think of it as a piece of a web page.

+I've found that this simple taxonomy of terms provides a powerful way to reason about a website.
+Understanding that each type serves a particular purpose and is itself an anatomic part of the whole picture creates a natural bridge of communication between the technical implementation and the end user experiences.

 Illustration
 ^^^^^^^^^^^^